named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

       ...
     }

-Such a key-locator property specifies the conditions on the certificate name of the signing key.
+This key-locator property specifies the conditions on the certificate name of the signing key.
 Since the conditions are about name, they can be specified in the same way as the name filter.
-For example, a checker could be:
+For example, a checker can be:

 ::